 - the apportionment factor on Illinois Schedule NR, Step 6, Line 3, or - the total of the apportionment factor on Illinois Schedule NR, Step 6, Line 3, for this year, plus the apportionment factors from the Illinois Schedules NR you filed for the two most recent tax years, prior to this year, divided by 3.
-If you filed an Illinois Schedule NR for only one prior year, add the apportionment factor from that year's Illinois Schedule NR to the apportionment factor on Step 6, Line 3, for the current year, and divide by 2. - the smaller of any capital loss on U.S. Form 1041, Line 4, that you may carry forward or any negative amount on U.S. Form 1041, Line 22, from your Illinois Schedule M, Line 6, to the extent the loss was deducted in figuring the Illinois portion of your federal taxable income on Step 3, Column C, Line 26.
+If you filed an Illinois Schedule NR for only one prior year, add the apportionment factor from that year's Illinois Schedule NR to the apportionment factor on Step 6, Line 3, for the current year, and divide by 2. - the smaller of any capital loss on federal Form 1041, Line 4, that you may carry forward or any negative amount on U.S. Form 1041, Line 22, from your Illinois Schedule M, Line 6, to